Luisella

-Luisella babai is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Samlidae.
+Luisella is a monotypic genus of sea slugs, specifically aeolid nudibranchs, marine gastropod molluscs in the family Samlidae.
+Its one species is Luisella babai.

 Etymology

 The specific epithet babai honors the Japanese malacologist Kikutaro Baba.

 Distribution

 This species was described from the Mediterranean Sea where it is a fairly common species.
 It is also present in the Adriatic Sea and it has also been reported from the Atlantic coasts of Spain, Portugal and Senegal.
 It inhabits rocky bottoms at depths of 5 to 50 m.

 Description

 Luisella babai can reach a length of about 30–53 mm.
 Body is usually white to light blue, elongated and translucent with a white edge and a long sharp pointed tail.
-Cerata are arranged in groups of 3-9.
+Cerata are arranged in groups of 3–9.
 They show the same body color with yellow-orange rings on the terminal parts.
 The two long tentacles in their anterior part have the same color of the body.
 Also the two rhinophores in their upper part shows the same color of the body, with a yellow terminal part.
 Digestive system and liver are visible in transparency.

 This species is rather similar to Samla bicolor (Kelaart, 1858), but S. bicolor can be found only in the Indo-Pacific.